top of page

 ACADEMIC SUPPORT SERVICES INCLUDE:

-“Lunch & Learn” – Students with a D/F in a subject are required to go to Lunch & Learn.
+“Lunch & Learn” – Students with a D/F in a subject are required to go to Lunch & Learn during the first half of lunch [10:00 to 10:30 am]

 • Monday - There is no Lunch & Learn due to staff meetings

-• Wednesday is Social Studies, PE, Health & Careers
+• Wednesday in Social Studies, PE, Health & Careers

 Students can go to their teacher’s office hours to receive assistance with their assignments.
-If a student needs assistance beyond this time, they can discuss this with their teacher to make other arrangements for additional assistance.
+If a student needs assistance beyond this time, they can discuss with the teacher to make other arrangements for additional assistance.

 Afterschool Tutoring